5S-TES DemoStack Quickstart

 Next steps

-Now you have sent your first submission, you can try to send a different submission with a different project and TRE using this guide.
+Now you have sent your first submission, you can try to send a different type of submission, such as a SQL query or a custom image, with a different project and TRE using this guide or the TES Wizard.